Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-where the matrix $S$ is the variance-covariance matrix based on two-dimensional observed data.
+Here, the matrix $S$ is the covariance matrix based on the two-dimensional observed data.

 \begin{align*}